storyblok/storyblok-demo-ecommerce-storefront/README.md

 ## Pages

+Here I'm going to explain the important URLs:

+- `/product-categories/product-categories/`
+- `/product-categories/<slug>`
+- `/products/<slug>`

 ### Categories

-Slug: /product-categories/
+- Slug: `/product-categories/product-categories/`
-Route file: /pages/product-categories/index.vue
+- Route file: `/pages/[...slug].vue`
-Page File: not used (components loaded directly from the route file, because it is a "fixed structure")
+- Page File: `storyblok/ecommerce/ProductCategoryPageOverview.vue`

-With headline, description and cols parameter (for setting the number of columns used to list the categories) Loads list of categories from Swell ecommerce.
+With headline, description and cols parameter (for setting the number of columns used to list the categories) Loads list of categories from Swell e-commerce.
 Each category links to the Category page

 ### Category page

-Slug: /product-categories/<SLUG>
+- Slug: `/product-categories/<slug>`
-Route file: /pages/product-categories/[...slug].vue
+- Route file: `/pages/[...slug].vue`
-Page File: not used (components loaded directly from the route file, because it is a "fixed structure")
+- Page File: not used (components loaded directly from the route file, because it is a "fixed structure")

 #### Category page HERO

+Each category on e-commerce has a specific slug.
+For example `style-2`.
+On the front-end the category product slug is used to check the existence of a story.
+If a story (with the category product slug) exists, the story is loaded for rendering the product category page.
+If the story with the category product slug doesn't exist, a category product default page (as a fallback) is loaded.
+In this way, you can have some category product HERO pages and Standard category product pages.

 #### Category page STANDARD

+The story with `product-categories/default` is the story for creating the page for product categories with no specific product category specific story.
+Think of the scenario where you have a lot of product categories in the e-commerce catalog but you don't have the editorial effort/team to create all the product categories stories.
+In this way, you can create the default (a basic) one.

 ### Product page

-Slug: /products/<SLUG>
+Slug: `/products/<slug>`
-Route file: /pages/products/[...slug].vue
+Route file: `/pages/products/[...slug].vue`
 Page File: not used (components loaded directly from the route file, because it is a "fixed structure")

 #### Product page HERO

+Each product on e-commerce has a specific slug.
+For example `watch-001`.
+On the front-end the product slug is used to check the existence of a story.
+If a story (with the product slug) exists, the story is loaded for rendering the product page.
+If the story with the product slug doesn't exist, a product default page (as a fallback) is loaded.
+In this way, you can have some product HERO pages and Standard product pages.

 #### Product page STANDARD

+The story with `products/default` is the story for creating the page for a product with no specific product-specific story.
+Think of the scenario where you have a lot of products in the e-commerce catalog but you don't have the editorial effort/team to create all the product stories.
+In this way, you can create the default (a basic) one.

 ### Store Finder